 What About The Annual Medicare Part B Deductible?

-This all begs the question: What happens if CMS raises the Part B deductible well above $240?
+This begs the question: What happens if CMS raises the Part B deductible well above $257?
 What if they decide to increase it to $500 or even $1000?

 First, you should know Part B deductible increases are tied to inflation.
 So unless the rules change or inflation increases significantly, the deductible would only increase incrementally each year.
 This has always been the case.

-In the unlikely event the Part B deductible increases significantly, Plan F premiums will increase in kind as it must cover this gap.
+In the event the Part B deductible increases significantly, Plan F premiums will increase as they must account for this gap.
 Insurance companies will not absorb the increased cost should it occur.
 They will pass it on to policyholders.

-One way or another you’re paying for it – either in the way of higher premiums or by meeting the deductible.
-With Plan G you are in more control and will almost always save money through lower premiums.
+One way or another you’re paying for it – either in the way of higher premiums or by meeting the deductible itself.
+With Plan G you are in more control and can save money through lower premiums.
 That’s why it is a good Medicare supplement plan.
-Medicare supplement plans are worth the cost in many cases.

 Plan G Is Now A Guaranteed Issue Policy